qslim/qslim.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Computer Science at Dalian University of Technology, China, where I am fortunate to be advised by Prof. Yanming Shen.
+I am a postdoctoral research fellow in the School of Computing in National University of Singapore, working with Prof. Bryan Hooi.
+Before that, I received my Ph.D. in Computer Science from Dalian University of Technology.
 My research interest mainly focuses on deep learning on graphs.

 ## Selected publications: